-If you’re considering a move to Johnson City, Tennessee—or just wondering what winter’s really like here—you might be curious about the snow.
+Johnson City TN snow is one of the first things people ask about when considering a move to Johnson City, Tennessee — or just wondering what winter’s really like here.
 The short answer?
 Johnson City does get snow, but it’s far from a winter wonderland compared to cities like New York, and it’s practically a snow globe compared to Los Angeles.

 On average, Johnson City receives around 9 inches of snow per year, according to data from NOAA’s National Centers for Environmental Information NCEI.